Doraemonzzz/Learning-from-data/Chapter6/md/Chapter 6 Similarity-Based Methods.md

 $$
 where $λ$ is the regularization parameter.
 Assume $h^{(k)} (x)$ (the $k$th derivative of $h$) decays to to $0$ as $|x| \to \infty$.Let $δ(x) $

-be the Dirac delta function
+be the Dirac delta function.

 (a) How would you select $a_k$ to penalize how curvy or wiggly $h$ is?